DockYard/ember-composable-helpers/README.md

 {{/each}}
 ```

-If you omit the third argument it will test if the property is truthy.
+If you omit the second argument it will test if the property is truthy.

 ```hbs
 {{#each (filter-by "address" users) as |user|}}